j54j6/ESPBase/README.md

 Note: This is my first "complete Project" - I'm a newbie ^^ (2020) - im not finished until now but i work every day on this project

 If you find any bugs please report it, i'll fix it as fast as possible...
 This is my private project in a very early state, i might change some functionalities but i try to add and change all features without changing the general function, you dont need any changes if i update my Baseprogram, only new functionalities or parameters will change.
-Only if there is no other way than a complete change e.g security fixes i will change complete interfaces but in this case i will write it in README and CahngeLog
+Only if there is no other way than a complete change e.g security fixes i will change complete interfaces but in this case i will write it in README and ChangeLog

 postponed work: